eudesjuniorr/calculator-py/README.md

 **3.** insert the potentiation in cases where the result is so long -- ✓

 **4.** solve the problem that the system does not delete the message of error after the user inserts just one number or one number plus signal of operation and clicks on the equal button and before he inserts the numbers again -- ✓

+**5.** About the fourth goal after my returns, I can solve it by creating some functions and reorganizing the code body of the window style.
+However, some errors remained to be resolved.
+I will list the errors next: the operations that have your result given by your own button, for example, the potentiation, and the factorial, need individual changes, directly on your base code of the function.
+The next step is to solve this problem. -- loading...

+**5.1** I solved the problem of the factorial, but the potentiation still needs to be solved. -- ✓

+**5.2** solve the problem of the potentiation -- loading...

+**6.** solve the problem that shows just the first number plus the signal of operation in the history of calculation before the user finishes the operation and clicks the equal button -- loading...

 **just this for now**